codemenco/advcash/README.md

 To put your routes, such methods are available at the facade.

-$route_url - A clean link to the page.
+$route_url - A clean link to the page(It is relate to SCI not API).
 ```php
 static setSuccessRoute(string $route_url): void
 static setStatusRoute(string $route_url): void